 Advanced Applications and Problem Solving

-To further solidify your understanding, let's delve into more advanced applications and problem-solving techniques.
+To further solidify your understanding, let's look at more advanced applications and problem-solving techniques.

 Advanced Absolute Value Problems